jgj1018/TIL/README.md

-## TIL

-Only to improve myself.
-TIL can be broke into two parts.

-- (1) One is normal `daily TIL`.
-- (2) The other one is `bookmark`.
+## The purpose of TIL(Today I Learned)

+To improve myself continuously.
+Excellence is the gradual result of always striving to do better.

+### YYYY-Studying

+The place for "daily TIL"

 Speaking of `daily TIL`, The basic format of it is below

-## (1) Today I do
+- (1) Today I do

-- github commit link in other repository.
-- some other description about what I've done.
+- coding

-## (2) Today I read
+- (2) Today I read
 - links that I read completely.
 I don't add any link I half-read or something I totally couldn't understand.
-- pages of books I'm reading.
-I can add more memo to recap.
+- title of books which I'm reading.

+### Bookmark

-And `bookmark` is just a list of links which I want to read again and again.
+just a list of links which I want to read again and again.

+### Memo

+bunch of memo from books or lectures.